softsys4ai/unicorn/artifact/FUNCTIONALITY.md

   -i BUG_INDEX, --bug_index=BUG_INDEX bug_index

 ```
-Therefore, we need to use the following command to run Unicorn to resolve the energy fault (```bug_index is 0```).
+Therefore, we need to use the following command to run Unicorn to resolve this energy fault (```bug_index is 0```).
 ```
 python3 ./test/run_unicorn_debug.py -o total_energy_consumption -s Image -k Xavier -m offline -i 0
 ```
+### Learn causal performance model
-We will see the following output in while Unicorn is running:
+We will see similar output while Unicorn is running.
 ```
 initializing CausalModel class
 /home/pjamshid/unicorn/causallearn/search/ConstraintBased/FCI.py:792: UserWarning: The number of features is much larger than the sample size!